bobo0627/flv.js_demo_/README.md

 </script>
 ```

+[cnpm](https://github.com/cnpm/cnpm) mirror is recommended if you are in Mainland China.

+## CORS
+If you use standalone video server for FLV stream, `Access-Control-Allow-Origin` header must be configured correctly on video server for cross-origin resource fetching.

+See [cors.md](docs/cors.md) for more details.

 ## Limitations
 - MP3 audio codec is currently not working on IE11 / Edge
 - HTTP FLV live stream is not currently working on all browsers, see [livestream.md](docs/livestream.md)